s-hir-o/MQTT/README.md

 # Setup

-1.Change the ip adress of the raspberry pi, with the ip adress provided by your accesspoint in the mqttclient file.
+1.Change the ip address of the raspberry pi, with the ip adress provided by your accesspoint in the mqttclient file.

-2.Run the server using the command.
+2.Run the server using this command in command prompt, make sure the file is located in the directly where you are using cmd.

 ``mosquitto -c mossuqitto.conf -v
 ``